Skip to main content

 Frequently Asked Questions

-What is the fastest internet available in Fayetteville?
+What internet service providers are available in Fayetteville?

 Is fiber internet available in Fayetteville?

-Yes, fiber internet is available in Fayetteville from AT&T Internet, Metronet.
+Yes, fiber internet is available in Fayetteville from Metronet.
 Fiber delivers the fastest, most reliable internet with symmetrical speeds.
 Enter your ZIP code to verify fiber availability at your specific address.

 Check Your Exact Address